Skip to content

 java_home=""

-DataKit opens an HTTP service to receive external data or provide basic data services to the outside world.
+DataKit will start an HTTP service to receive external data or provide basic data services externally.

-The default HTTP service address is localhost:9529, and if port 9529 is occupied, or you want to access the HTTP service of DataKit from outside (for example, you want to receive RUM or Tracing data), you can modify it to:
+The default HTTP service address is localhost:9529.
+If port 9529 is occupied or you wish to access DataKit’s HTTP service from outside (for example, receiving RUM or Tracing data), you can modify it as follows:

 [http_api]